San Francisco, California

 London, United Kingdom

-Join The Walrus and The MasterCard Foundation in Toronto for a discussion on the next generation of African leaders, education access and equality, youth, gender equality, and social justice.
+The next generation of African leaders, education access and equality, youth, gender equality, and social justice.

 Questions about the Walrus Talks?
 Read our FAQs here.

-The Walrus Talks is a national series of events produced by the Walrus Foundation.
-Each event offers thoughtful, inspiring thinking form scholars, writers, performers, scientists, artists, and business leaders.
+The Walrus Talks is a national series of events produced by the Walrus Foundation as part of an educational mandate to provide forums for conversations on matters vital to Canadians.
+The Walrus Talks format features a line-up of speakers for seven minutes each on various themes relating to a single topic.
+Each event offers thoughtful, inspiring thinking from scholars, writers, performers, scientists, artists, and business leaders.